 Mortgage Electronic Registration Systems (MERS)

 The amount of money available for mortgages is increased by their securitization into mortgage-backed securities (MBS).
 However, the securitization process involves the reassignment of the mortgage from the loan originator to the securitization trust.
 To facilitate the transfer of titles among financial institutions and to save on the recording fee of $35 that is typically charged by the county courthouses where land title records are typically held, the financial institutions created a corporation to hold title to the mortgage that would allow electronic reassignment of beneficial owners to the mortgage.
-This corporation, created in 1995, is known as the Mortgage Electronic Registration Systems, Inc., commonly known as MERS (sometimes referred to as MERSCORP, Inc.), a corporation registered in Delaware and headquartered in Reston, Virginia.
+This corporation, created in 1995, is known as the Mortgage Electronic Registration Systems, Inc., commonly known as MERS (sometimes called MERSCORP, Inc.), a corporation registered in Delaware and headquartered in Reston, Virginia.

 MERS operates a computer database that includes information on servicing and ownership rights of mortgage loans.
 MERS is the mortgagee of record and agent of transfer for most mortgages because it eliminates the county recording fee - which averages around $35 - and enables the electronic registration of ownership interests and servicing rights in its database.
 MERS contains records for 50% to 60% of the residential mortgages in the United States.